 While there are many social networking platforms, each satisfies the end-users unique demand and is “hyper niched” to dominate a winner-take-most market.

-For Snapchat, it’s the instantaneous image and video sharing.
+For Snap, it’s the instantaneous image and video sharing.
 Established network effects in these respective markets make it difficult for disrupters to replace incumbents.

 Snap’s AR and Lenses can create a more intense advertising model that will add value to the advertiser and consumer alike.

-Snapchat and Facebook have been going at it for years, but there are plenty of other challengers.
-Here are Snapchat’s top competitors:
+Snap and Facebook have been going at it for years, but there are plenty of other challengers.
+Here are Snap’s top competitors:

 - Facebook / Instagram (FB)